bruhiamandy/proxmox-vgpu-installer/README.md

 - Reordered driver selection menu to show newest versions first (19.1, 19.0, 18.4, 18.3).
 - Reverted licensing system to use FastAPI-DLS (from v1.1) instead of nvlts (v1.2) for better reliability.
 - **RTX 5000 Series Database**: Added all RTX 5000 desktop GPUs (5090, 5090 D, 5080, 5070 Ti, 5070, 5060 Ti, 5060, 5050) to database with driver version 19 (vGPU unlock not supported on consumer GeForce cards).
-- **Database Improvements**: Updated gpu_info.db with corrected native vGPU support for RTX A4500 and RTX A5000.
+- **Database Improvements**: Updated gpu_info.db with corrected native vGPU support for RTX A5000.
 Improved 17 GPU descriptions by replacing generic "Graphics Device" entries with proper names from PCI IDs database.
 - All other v1.2 improvements maintained (Proxmox 8/9 support, pve-nvidia-vgpu-helper, wget downloads).

 ▽ RTX PRO 6000 Blackwell Server Edition vGPU MDEV Enabled at Resource Mappings page of Proxmox VE 9